-13/10/23 2:43 PM Vocabulary palisade, n. a fence made of sharpened wooden posts might be named for animals, such as the Bear Clan of the Seminole Nation, or for descriptions of people, such as the Long Hair Clan of the Cherokee.
-The people of a clan felt a strong connection to the animal or trait that their clan was named for. ( ) Children belonged to the same clan as their mothers.
+Culture and Politics Most of the peoples of the Southeast shared similar cultural and political structures.
+Each nation was divided into family groups known as clans.
+These clans Vocabulary clan, n. a group of families claiming a common ancestor might be named for animals, such as the Bear Clan of the Seminole Nation, or for descriptions of people, such as the Long Hair Clan of the Cherokee.
+The people of a clan felt a strong connection to the animal or trait that their clan was named for.
+Children belonged to the same clan as their mothers.
 While the father was an important figure, he was not responsible for raising his children.
 That responsibility lay with the mother's brothers and other male relatives.
 The towns of the Southeast nations were divided into communities that were given a color-either white or red.
 The clans living in communities labeled white were in charge of peace.
 There, laws for the members of the nation were made, and peacetime ceremonies were conducted.
 The clans living in red communities were in charge of war.
 This was where military attacks were planned and treaties with other nations were written.
 However, both military members and civil leaders were part of each community.
 People in white clans often fought in wars, and people in red clans often made peace agreements with other groups.
 Vocabulary civil, adj. related to the government, not religious or military organizations Towns were built around a central council house where political activities, ceremonies, and celebrations were held.
-Towns were led 7 ( ) by a council of chiefs, including a white chief for peace activities and a red chief for war activities.
+Towns were led by a council of chiefs, including a white chief for peace activities and a red chief for war activities.
 Yet the chiefs were not in total control.
 The people of a town also took part in government meetings and helped make decisions.
 Families lived in rectangular houses.
 Most had two different houses, including a cool house without walls for the warm summer months.
 The walls of a winter house often had a roof of bark shingles or thatch.
 Each family might have a small garden near their house where they grew vegetables.
 However, most food was grown in large fields outside of town, which the entire town worked together to plant and harvest.
 Corn was a major crop.
 Before the arrival of Europeans, the only domesticated animal was the dog.
 Hunters hunted deer and other animals for both meat and skins.
 After Europeans introduced cattle, hogs, and other livestock, these other animals were added to daily life and people's diets.
 Vocabulary thatch, n. plant materials, such as straw, laid over each other harvest, v. to gather crops at the end of the growing season Some Southeast nations, such as the Cherokee, played sports.
 The Cherokee have long played a game called stickball.
 In this game, teams compete to get a ball through a goal using sticks rather than their hands or feet.